mariellefoster/marf-books/README.md

 - Ken Liu: The Paper Menagerie and Other Stories
 - N. K. Jemisin: The Shadowed Sun
 - Lin Manuel Miranda: Hamilton, the screenplay
-- JY Yang: The Black Tides of Heaven
 - Fonda Lee: Jade City
 - Megan Walen Turner: A Conspiracy of Kings
 - Zeynep Ton: The Good Jobs Strategy